Oven Baked St. Louis BBQ Ribs

-These ribs are meatier and tender but not falling off the bone – you get to use your teeth a bit more to bite into the tenderness.
+These St. Louis ribs are meatier and tender but not falling off the bone – you get to use your teeth a bit more to bite into the tenderness for this recipe.
 Check out my baby back rib recipe if you are looking for rib meat that will melt off the bone.

 - 4 lb St Louis Style Pork Ribs

-- BBQ Sauce or Ingredients below to make it yourself.
+- 1 cup + BBQ Sauce or ingredients below to make it yourself

 Ingredients List Barbecue sauce (or you can buy some).
 In a pot add: